 - It can also lead to social withdrawal it can lead to depression it can lead to low self-esteem.

 So, yes, it can be caused by depression and low self-esteem and it can also lead to depression and low self-esteem.

-It’s a mental illness, so there won’t necessarily be a lot of visible or physical signs apart from the dry skin, hair loss and overall weight loss and thinning appearance of someone.
+It’s a mental illness, so there won’t necessarily be a lot of visible or physical signs apart from dry skin, hair loss and overall weight loss and thinning appearance of someone.

 Recovery can also take a while.

 Getting comfortable with actually eating and not stressing specifically about gaining fat can be a very stressful and anxious experience.
-But that is the part of the recovery process.
+But that is part of the recovery process.

 And of course, the severe malnourishment and its impact on internal health can take a while to repair as well.